movadee-labs/ag-forms/CONTRIBUTING.md

 <details>
 <summary>Read more</summary></br>

 📋 **Details:** `ag-forms` project involves developing several libraries and demo applications (examples of library usage).
-We need to choose how to organize our code.
+We needed to choose how to organize our code.
 The top-level choice is to organize as a "monorepo" or "polyrepo" or "hybrid":

 - Monorepo means we put all pieces into one big repo
 - Polyrepo means we put each piece in its own repo
 - Hybrid means some mix of monorepo and polyrepo

-For more please see https://github.com/joelparkerhenderson/monorepo-vs-polyrepo

 **Pros**